This site contains no information about the edibility or toxicity of mushrooms.

-pale grey-brown and exude droplets in moist conditions, adnate or adnexed, crowded.
-Spores whitish, fairly stout, more or less equal, granular towards the apex and the thick flesh is white.
-The mushroom has no ring.

-on the First Nature Web site.
+pale grey-brown and exude droplets in moist conditions, crowded, attached to the stem, often by a notch.
+Stem whitish, fairly stout, more or less equal, granular towards the apex and the thick flesh is white.
+The stem has no ring.
+Spore print on the First Nature Web site.